NMDlamini/EswaClansApp-/README.md

 cd front-end
 npm start
 ```
-Should now be Ready to use!
+Done!
 Open localhost:3000 in your browser.